 It’s also more expensive.
 For example, you can buy Vanguard’s flagship index fund, Vanguard 500 Index (VFIAX), at Fidelity, but you’ll pay a transaction fee to get it.
 They charge this fee because Fidelity 500 Index (FXAIX) is a competing fund with identical holdings.
 It’s not in Fidelity’s best interest to allow investors to easily buy competitors’ funds at no added cost or fee.

 The largest brokerage with the greatest number of Vanguard funds available to investors is TD Ameritrade.
-However, TD Ameritrade charges transaction fees up to $49.99 for Vanguard Funds.
+TDAmeritrade has complex commissions and fees on their Vanguard funds that vary.

 If you buy Vanguard funds from the firm directly, you won’t pay those additional costs.